apratheek/PyReactive/README.md

 # PyReactive
-Reactive Programming Module for Python 3.
+Reactive Programming Module for Python 2/3.
-Complete writeup at my [blog](http://pratheekadidela.in/2015/04/06/pyreactive-a-silly-reactive-module-for-python/)
+Complete writeup on my [blog http://pratheekadidela.in/](http://pratheekadidela.in/2015/04/06/pyreactive-a-silly-reactive-module-for-python/)

 ####What is Reactive Programing?
 Wikipedia defines Reactive Programming as